bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 """"""""""""""""""""""""""""""""""""""
 You can see the firewall rules details in the sidebar to the right.

 Click the template/shared/private security group in the list and open the sidebar.
-You will see the information there:
+You will see two tabs there - Details and Tags.
+The Details tab contains the following information:

 - Name of the security group;
 - :ref:`SG_Action_Box` under |actions icon|;
 - ID of the security group;
 - Description giving an idea what the security group contains (not available for private security groups);
 - Type - Defines the security group types.
 For firewall templates it can be ``custom-template`` for custom templates, or ``predefined-template`` for system templates.
 For shared security groups it is ``shared``.
-For privat security groups you will see ``private``.
+For private security groups you will see ``private``.

 .. figure:: _static/Firewall_TemplateDetails.png